Learning to navigate Google Analytics can take some time. There is a ton of information on the website that bloggers will find useful.

 You may want to create more posts of this type to increase traffic.
 This metric will show you what content visitors are interested in.

-You will see you posts in descending order including a post that has a/ for the post title.
+You will see you posts in descending order (most viewed to least viewed) including a post that has a/ for the post title.
 This would be your homepage.

 From the page they land on it shows what pages they visit while on your website.